 Step 2: Turn Off Power

-Start by turning off the power to the existing light fixture at the circuit breaker.
+Start by turning off the power to the existing light fixture, at the circuit breaker.
 If you don't know which breaker controls the fixture with which you are working, shut off the power to the whole house.
 Make sure the circuit is truly dead before touching any wires or terminals.
-Check with a high-voltage neon circuit tester.
+Check using a non-contact voltage tester..
 Test from the black wires to a grounded metal box or other good ground, then to the white wires.
 Also, test from the white wires to a ground.
 Also, be sure your tester is functioning by first trying it in a live receptacle.
 Never trust a light switch to render a fixture dead.
 After taking those precautions, now it should be safe to remove the light fixture.

 Working with electricity can be dangerous.
 A current less than that needed to light a 60-watt bulb can be lethal.
 Always follow proper safety precautions.
 If you aren't knowledgeable about working with electricity, call a professional.

-If you're changing a ceiling fixture, use a ladder to help you reach it.
+If you're changing a ceiling fixture, use a fiberglass (not aluminum) ladder to help you reach it.
 Follow all ladder safety precautions.

 Step 3: Detach Existing Fixture

 Remove the fixture's enclosure or shade and any bulb currently in the fixture.
-Detach the fixture from the wall or ceiling by removing any mounting screws using a screwdriver.
-Keep some pliers handy in case any screws are hard to turn due to corrosion or plain old stubbornness.
-Once the fixture is free, gently detach it from the wall or ceiling so that you don't yank any wires unnecessarily.
-If you're working alone, use a small length of rope or heavy string to carefully secure the fixture to the junction box or mounting bar so that it stays in place.
+Use a screwdriver to detach the fixture from the wall or ceiling by removing any mounting screws.
+Keep some pliers handy in case any screws are hard to turn, due to corrosion or plain old stubbornness.
+Once the fixture is free, gently detach it from the wall or ceiling, taking care to not yank on any of the wires.
+If you're working alone, use a small length of rope or heavy string to carefully secure the fixture to the junction box or mounting bar, so that it stays in place.
 Tie the rope around the mounting bar or to the junction box and then to the old fixture.